 Generally, age 7 is a good time to begin piano lessons.
 Beginning later than age 7 is also fine, of course.
 Families need to have a piano in their homes for practice.
 Lessons can be either 45 minutes or one hour.
 Study includes reading music (notes and rhythm), learning repertoire pieces both from reading a music score and by copying the teacher's examples, technical exercises, regular sight-reading activities, and music theory.
 Composition and improvisation are included in the curriculum, and are much more accessible than many people realize.
 Musical styles taught include classical, jazz, ragtime, pop, and choices of repertoire are influenced by student, parents and teacher.

-Lessons are taught either at St. Columba's Church, 4201 Albemarle Street, or at my home, 3651 Veazey Street, NW, Washington, DC.
+Lessons are taught either at St. Columba's Church, 4201 Albemarle Street, or at my home, 3651 Veazey Street, NW, Washington, DC., or via Zoom.
 The Veazey Street studio has a 9' Steinway piano and St. Columba's has Steinway and Yamaha instruments.
 Both locations are metro-accessible.

 My philosophy is that students need to come to their practice out of love and enthusiasm for their music and their playing.
 Still, a daily habit of practice needs to be developed by students and supported by parents.
 Just as many families make shared meal time a priority, the importance of daily time at the piano needs to hold a place in each day's routine.